DenisD3D/Mc2Discord/README.md

 ## Try without installing
 Join the official demo server hosted by MtxServ
  * Join the demo discord channel [#access-demo](https://discord.gg/rzzd76c)
- * Start the sever with /start command (server is stopped when nobody use it)
+ * Start the sever with /start command (server is usually stopped)
- * Connect to demo-m2d.denisd3d.ml with minecraft 1.19.1 Vanilla
+ * Connect to GAME-FR-163.MTXSERV.COM:27190 with minecraft 1.20.2 Vanilla

 ## Installation
 A quick configuration is mandatory for the mod to work.
 Steps are described on the wiki: https://github.com/DenisD3D/Mc2Discord/wiki